rmnscnce/iriunwebcam-rpm/README.md

 <br>
 <br>

-**This is an unofficial port of Iriun Webcam for Linux.
-This is targeted for use on Enterprise Linux distros (RHEL, CentOS, Oracle Linux).
-This is not guaranteed to be fully working**
+**This is an unofficial port repository of Iriun Webcam for Linux.
+Packages provided here is targeted for use on Enterprise Linux distros (RHEL, CentOS, Oracle Linux).
+They are never guaranteed to be fully working**

 ### [Fedora Copr page](https://copr.fedorainfracloud.org/coprs/rmnscnce/iriun-webcam_el/)